honusz/Tonalite/docs/fixtures/changing_fixture_settings.md

 ### Starting DMX Address

-The base DMX address that the channels for the fixture are based on.
+The base DMX address that the parameters for the fixture are based on.
 See description in `Adding a Fixture`.